jokla62/JoklaJokla/README.md

 <br><br>

 🌱 I’m currently learning ...<br>
-... to set up web/app functionalities in the most simple way.<br>
+... to set up web/app functionalities in the most simple way to connect the world.<br>
 <br><br>
 💞️ I’m looking to collaborate on ...<br>
 ... web and app development which change the world for better<br>